GoogleChrome/developer.chrome.com/site/en/blog/enabling-shared-array-buffer/index.md

 even know you have your internet banking site open.
 These are fundamentals of web security.

-To mitigate this, we reduced the resolution of our high resolution timers such as `performance.now()`.
-However, you can _create_ a high resolution timer using `SharedArrayBuffer` by modifying memory in a tight loop in a worker, and reading it back in another thread.
+To mitigate this, we reduced the resolution of our high-resolution timers such as `performance.now()`.
+However, you can _create_ a high-resolution timer using `SharedArrayBuffer` by modifying memory in a tight loop in a worker, and reading it back in another thread.
 This couldn't be effectively mitigated without heavily impacting well-intentioned code, so `SharedArrayBuffer` was disabled altogether.

 A general mitigation is to ensure a webpage's system process doesn't contain sensitive data from elsewhere.
-Chrome had invested in a multiprocess architecture from the start ([remember the comic?](https://www.google.com/googlebooks/chrome/big_00.html)), but there were still cases where data from multiple sites could end up in the same process:
+Chrome had invested in a multi-process architecture from the start ([remember the comic?](https://www.google.com/googlebooks/chrome/big_00.html)), but there were still cases where data from multiple sites could end up in the same process: